Research Interests

 - Stress Conceptualization and Measurement

 In previous research I focused on the biopsychosocial consequences of childhood adversities from an interdisciplinary, developmental, and life-course perspective.
 Mainly, I was involved in a longitudinal cohort study reassessing young adults previously placed out-of-home within the JAEL-study.
-During my early doctoral studies, I was able to acquire funding for the biomarker add-on study LOCO in which we measured several stress biomarkers (Hair Cortisol, Telomere Length, Inflammatory Markers).
+During my early doctoral studies, I was able to acquire funding for the biomarker add-on study LOCO in which we measured several stress biomarkers.
+Building on this work, I have been involved in two spin-off studies LOC-o-met and JAELred, focusing on DNA-methylation and oxidative stress processes within our care leaver sample, building up on the LOCO study.